-Honors College Algebra and Trigonometry is designed to deepen intermediate algebra concepts through investigation and application of problem solving strategies to real-life situations.
-Topics will include work to master fundamental algebra and trigonometry skills, with a major focus on linear, quadratic, logarithmic, and exponential functions.
-Probability and data analysis will be explored to round out problem solving skills.
-This course is especially beneficial for students who need more time to master the necessary algebra skills before takingHonors Precalculus and college-level mathematics.
+Honors Honors College Algebra and Trigonometry is designed to deepen intermediate algebra concepts through investigation and College application of problem solving strategies to real-life situations.
+Algebra Topics will include work to master fundamental algebra and and trigonometry skills, with a major focus on linear, quadratic, Trigonometry logarithmic, and exponential functions.
+Probability and data 1.0 credit analysis will be explored to round out problem solving skills.
+Full year This course is especially beneficial for students who need more time to master the necessary algebra skills before takingHonors Precalculus and college-level mathematics.